AF&PA on the Issues

 AF&PA’s comprehensive sustainability initiative — Better Practices, Better Planet 2020 — includes

-six measurable goals that focus on increasing paper recovery for recycling, energy efficiency, greenhouse
+six measurable goals focusing on paper recovery for recycling, energy efficiency, greenhouse

 approach to the long-term success of our industry, our communities, and our environment.
+We

-AF&PA supports making critical improvements to America’s transportation efficiency by enacting
+AF&PA supports making critical improvements to America’s transportation efficiency by increasing

-vehicle weight on federal interstate highways from 80,000 pounds to 97,000 pounds with an
+the maximum gross vehicle weight on federal interstate highways from 80,000 pounds to 97,000

-additional axle.
-An increase in the maximum allowable weight of six-axle semi-trailers is an
+pounds with an additional axle.
+An increase in the maximum allowable weight of six-axle semitrailers

-effective and safe way to increase truck productivity and America’s freight capacity.
-Technology
+is an effective and safe way to increase truck productivity and America’s freight capacity.

-improvements and stronger roads and bridges make it safe for each truck to carry more freight.
+Technology improvements and stronger roads and bridges make it safe for each truck to carry

-It would also mitigate the current transportation capacity shortage that inhibits moving raw
+more freight.
+It would also mitigate the current transportation capacity shortage that inhibits

 AF&PA also supports legislation to reform the Surface Transportation Board to effectively address